Little Miss Sunshine: Filming

 Principal photography began on June 6, 2005.
 Filming took place over 30 days in Arizona and southern California, with scenes shot in keeping with the chronological order of the script.
-Arndt re-wrote the ending to the film six weeks before the film's release at the Sundance Film Festival, and this was filmed in December 2005.
+Arndt re-wrote the ending to the film six weeks before the film's premiere at the Sundance Film Festival, and this was filmed that December during the post-production of Little Miss Sunshine in 2005.
 The film was dedicated to Rebecca Annitto, the niece of producer Peter Saraf and an extra in scenes set in the diner and the convenience store, who was killed in a car accident on September 14, 2005.

 Volkswagen T2 Microbus

 Five modified vans were used during filming to capture various angles of the characters, including this one through the windshield.

 When writing the script, Arndt chose the Volkswagen T2 Microbus to use for the road trip based on his experience with the vehicle and its practicality for filming: "I remember thinking, it's a road trip, what vehicle are you going to put them in?
 And [the] VW bus just seems logical, just because you have these high ceilings and these clean sight lines where you can put the camera.
 In the front windshield looking back and seeing everybody."
 Five VW Microbuses were used for the family car as some were modified for different filming techniques.
 Three of the vans had engines, and the two without were mounted on trailers.
 During pre-production, the cinematographer used a basic video camera and set it up at angles inside the van to determine the best locations to shoot from during filming.
 Many of the problems associated with the van that were included in the plot (a broken clutch, a stuck horn, and a detached door), were based on similar problems that writer Arndt experienced during a childhood trip that involved the same type of vehicle.

 In an interview, actor Greg Kinnear jokingly described how the scenes were filmed when he was driving: "I was going like 50 miles an hour [] in this '71 VW van that doesn't have side airbags.
 Basically, you'd wait for this huge camera truck to come whizzing in front of us with the camera.
 'Okay, go!'
 I mean, it was insanity; it's the most dangerous movie I've ever made."
 While filming the scenes in the van, the actors would at times remain in the vehicle for three or four hours a day.
 For scenes in which Alan Arkin's character was swearing excessively, Breslin had her headphones on and could not hear the dialogue, just like her character in the film.
 Only when she saw the film did she know what was being said.
 On July 25, 2006, Fox Searchlight Pictures invited VW bus owners to a screening at Vineland Drive-In theater in Industry, California.
 Over 60 of the vans were present at the screening.